daylamtayari/Twitch-Domains/README.md

 **This list also includes subdomains that are used for a particular service.**
 (Cloudfront subdomains are considered as a domain not subdomain).

-**If there is a domain that Twitch uses that is not listed here, please feel free to create an issue listing the domain and I will add it to the list.**
+**If there is a domain or subdomain that Twitch uses that is not listed here, please feel free to create an issue listing the domain and I will add it to the list.**

 ## Domains: